I must admit that thanks to the advance in camera tech, filming becomes easier than ever before.

 Once again, bear in mind that slowing down your footage with the “speed/duration” function will make it suck.

-Last but not least, the sound certainly plays an important part in any vlog.
+Last but not least, sound certainly plays an important part in any vlog.

 I still remember some vlogs on YouTube impressing me a lot with funny scenes when the character is in an embarrassing situation and the sad music raised up.

 Yeah, while people tend to choose funny music backgrounds for funny shots, it means that there is not a common recipe for all videos.
-How to use music in your slow motion video, it depends on your delicate.
+How to use music in your slow-motion video, depends on your delicate.

 Although the title is “Tips to film the best slow motion for vloggers”, this is true for any filmmaker.
-Hope this help and happy shooting!
+Hope this helps and happy shooting!